Mikejo5000/vsts-docs-pr/docs/pipelines/agents/_shared/v2/prepare-permissions.md

 ::: moniker-end

+::: moniker range="tfs-2015"

+(Applies only to macOS and Linux.)
+We recommend that you create a local Windows user on each of your TFS application tiers and dedicate that user for the purpose of deploying build agents.

+::: moniker-end

 ### Confirm the user has permission

 Make sure the user account that you're going to use has permission to register the agent.